 The pristine water of Pushpawati River divides this enchanting valley into two parts.
 Capture thick dew drops on the vivid flowers, listen to the chirping of birds and enjoy the salubrious air of the Himalayas.
 The locals always knew about the existence of the valley and believed that it was inhabited by fairies.
-The region is also rich in varied fauna and you might encounter Himalayan bear, snow leopard, musk deer, blue sheep and several colorful butterflies.
+The region is also rich in varied fauna and you might encounter Himalayan bear, snow leopard, musk deer, blue sheep and several colourful butterflies.

-Note: Tourists are not allowed to stay in the Valley of Flowers and therefore there is no accommodation in the Park.
-You can stay at private lodges and hotels in Ghangaria, the base camp for your trek to the Valley of Flowers..
+Note: Tourists are not allowed to stay overnight in the Valley of Flowers and therefore there is no accommodation in the Park.
+You can stay at private lodges and hotels at Ghangaria, the base camp for your trek to the Valley of Flowers.